francdoc/libximc/examples/testmatlab/README.txt

 to the directory examples/matlab.
 Install gcc compatible with Matlab.
 For XCode and gcc version compability check document https://www.mathworks.com/content/dam/mathworks/mathworks-dot-com/support/sysreq/files/SystemRequirements-Release2014a_SupportedCompilers.pdf or similar.
  * On Windows before the start nothing needs to be done.
 Change current directory in the MATLAB to the examples/matlab.
  The library with dependencies is located in the ximc/win** folders.
-For the example to work, you need the following files: bindy.dll, libximc.dll, xiwrapper.dll.
+For the example to work, you need the following files: bindy.dll, libximc.dll, xiwrapper.dll, keyfile.sqlite.
 2. Then launch in MATLAB prompt.

 For modify: